earthly/earthly/release/README.md

   * [gh-actions-integration.md](../docs/examples/gh-actions-integration.md)
 * Go to the [releases page](https://github.com/earthly/earthly/releases) and edit the latest release to add release notes.
 Use a comparison such as https://github.com/earthly/earthly/compare/v0.3.0...v0.3.1 (replace the right versions in the URL) to see which PRs went into this release.
 * Post link to release & homebrew PR in the `#release` channel on internal Slack.
+* Copy the release notes you have written before and paste them in the Earthly Community slack channel `#announcements`, together with a link to the release's GitHub page.
+If you have Slack markdown editing activated, you can copy the markdown version of the text.
 * Ask Adam to tweet about the release.

 ### VS Code syntax highlighting